 Mother Jeanine, from a sermon for the 4th Sunday of Easter 2020

-At Canterbury, our worship pattern (liturgy) finds it roots in the Book of Common prayer which we share with millions of Christians who call themselves Anglicans in more than 160 countries.
+At Canterbury, our worship pattern (liturgy) finds it roots in the Book of Common Prayer which we share with millions of Christians who call themselves Episcopalians in more than 160 countries.
 Our liturgy primarily includes Holy Communion (eucharist) which was instituted by Jesus and has become the heart and core of christian worship and christian living.